 It’s a slightly harder skill to master because the shots take longer to expose.
 I liken it to shooting on film.
 You think a lot more about your settings and composition before shooting.
 And this helps hone your skills much quicker.

 Night photography takes place any time between dusk and dawn.
 During this time the range of colours can vary greatly.

-When there’s just an inkling of light in the sky, take a long exposure and you can end up with a relatively blue, evening sky when, in reality, it’s much darker outside.
+When there’s just an inkling of light in the sky, take a long exposure.
+You can end up with a relatively blue evening sky when, in reality, it’s much darker outside.

-Take the photo below for example: it was shot well into the evening in the French town of Honfleur and the exposure was probably a little too long, causing the photo to effectively overexpose for the time of day.
+Take the photo below for example.
+It was shot well into the evening in the French town of Honfleur.
+The exposure was probably a little too long, causing the photo to effectively overexpose for the time of day.

-Night photography is a great equaliser because, when it’s dark enough outside, you’re effectively working with a blank canvas where factors such as weather and people aren’t so much of a problem.
+Night photography is a great equaliser.
+When it’s dark enough outside, you’re effectively working with a blank canvas.
+Factors such as weather and people aren’t so much of a problem.

-A factor that may once have affected the color in your photo may now effect the contrast; night photography draws on some of the same principles of black and white photography for good results.
+A factor that may once have affected the colour in your photo may now affect the contrast.
+Night photography draws on some of the same principles of black and white photography for good results.

 Step 2 – How To

 You should first have a good understanding of how exposure works.
 If you lack this understanding, I suggest going back and reading our guide to exposure.